 Pre-flight Information Bulletins (PIB) contain a choice of valid NOTAMs selected from the database maintained by the International NOTAM Office.
 Depending on the requirements of users, PIB could be provided in the form of:

 - area type bulletins

 Aeronautical Information Circulars (AIC)

 The Aeronautical Information Circulars (AIC) contain information on long-term forecasts of any major change in legislation, regulations, procedures or facilities, information of a purely explanatory or advisory nature liable to affect flight safety; and information or notification of an explanatory or advisory nature concerning technical, legislative or purely administrative matters.
 AICs are issued in two series (A and C).
 AIC Series A contain information affecting international civil aviation and are given international distribution, while AIC Series C contain information affecting national aviation only and are given national distribution.
 AICs are numbered consecutively within each series, beginning with the number 1 each year.
-A checklist of AIC currently in force is issued as an AIC twice a year.
+A checklist of AIC currently in force is issued as an AIC at least once a year.

 Checklist of NOTAM

 A checklist of valid NOTAM is issued monthly via AFTN.